DarrenJDocherty/Atomic/README.md

 # License

 You are free to use and edit the source code as you want for personal use.
-Any issues, reach out on Discord: Troye#7375.